-Without access to desks and books, children who are in school will not be able to learn.
+Without desks and books, children who are in school will not be able to learn.

 When classrooms don’t have enough desks, children are either forced to sit five on a bench meant for two students, or sit on the floor.
 This can be extremely uncomfortable, and distracts them from their learning.
 Imagine sitting on the floor, surrounded by other students, being bitten by dust mites, trying to write on your lap, and straining your neck to see the board.
 It’s an impossible situation.

 Children also struggle without access to textbooks.
 In many cases, classrooms don't have any books at all.
 This makes it hard to follow what the teacher is saying, and means that children are far less likely to leave school knowing how to read.

 We're supplying desks and books to support children with their learning.
 It is the first time young students have had access to age appropriate reading books, written in both English and their mother tongue.
 We're also supporting teachers with training so that they can give children the best possible education.